Zilliqa/scilla-docs/docs/source/scilla-trial.rst

   bid by invoking the transition ``AuctionEnd()``.

 + **FungibleToken** : Fungible token contract that  mimics an ERC20 style fungible token standard.
-Defacto standard for tokenised utility tokens.
+De facto standard for tokenised utility tokens.

 + **NonFungible Token** : Non fungible token contract that mimics an ERC721 style NFT token standard for unique tokenised assets.
 Example use case could be in-game